bear-wangsx/bear-wangsx.github.io/_pages/biography.md

 <h3>Biographical Sketch</h3>
   <p align="justify">
   Dr. Shixiong Wang was born on 24 Feb 1996 (lunar calendar) in Gangu, Gansu, China.
-He is currently a Professor with the Department of Information Science, School of Mathematics and Statistics, Xi’an Jiaotong University, since March 2026, under the scheme of the China Excellent Young Scientists Fund (Overseas).
+He is currently a Professor with the Department of Information Science, School of Mathematics and Statistics, Xi’an Jiaotong University (XJTU), since March 2026, under the scheme of the China Excellent Young Scientists Fund (Overseas).
 <br><br>
   He received his Bachelor Degree in Engineering (distinguished thesis award) from the School of Electronics and Information, Northwestern Polytechnical University (NPU), China, in 2016.
 He was admitted by the NPU Graduate School exempting the entrance examination and exceptionally permitted to graduate one year ahead of the schedule.
 He got his Master Degree in Engineering (distinguished thesis award) from the School of Electronics and Information, Northwestern Polytechnical University (NPU), China, in 2018.
 He obtained his Ph.D. degree from the Department of Industrial Systems Engineering and Management, National University of Singapore (NUS), Singapore, in 2022.
 From March 2022 to March 2023, he was a Postdoctoral Research Fellow with the Institute of Data Science, NUS.
 From May 2023 to February 2026, he was a Postdoctoral Research Associate with the Intelligent Transmission and Processing Laboratory, Imperial College London (ICL).
 <br><br>